 To see if you live within the current Town of Florence boundaries click here or please call 520-868-7594.

-Note: While currently all of the unincorporated land in Northeastern Pinal County that is not currently part of the City of Apache Junction, Gold Canyon, the Town of Queen Creek or the Town of Florence, is considered San Tan Valley, there is a current incorporation effort underway (as of Oct 6, 2017) that if successful would define a new boundary for San Tan Valley.BLOG COMMENTS POWERED BY DISQUS
+Note: All of the unincorporated land in Northeastern Pinal County that is not currently part of the City of Apache Junction, Gold Canyon, the Town of Queen Creek or the Town of Florence, is considered San Tan Valley.BLOG COMMENTS POWERED BY DISQUS